rei/rei-cedar-docs/docs/getting-started/as-a-designer/README.md

 <cdr-img alt="screenshot"  :src="$withBase(`/getting-started-for-designers/download-fonts.png`)"/>

 __A few things to remember:__
-- The Stuart and Graphik _"OTF · Print"_ font variants available on Self Service are __not__ compatible with the Cedar Sketch Toolkit.
+- The Stuart and Graphik _"OTF · Print"_ font variants available on Self Service are not compatible with the Cedar Sketch Toolkit
 - The TTF font variants have _"App"_ after their name in applications like Sketch or FontBook.
 For example, _"REI Stuart App" _and _"Graphik App"_.
-Please only use these TTF versions in any digital design.
+Please only use these TTF versions in any digital design

 #### Legacy Fonts
-Legacy fonts are no longer part of Cedar so __don't use them in new designs__, but you'll still need to install them until so that old design files will render properly.
-Roboto is also still used in many Cedar components and is required for the Cedar Sketch Toolkits to work properly.
+Do not use the Legacy fonts in new designs as they are no longer part of Cedar.
+You'll still need to install them so that the old design files render properly.
+Similarly, Roboto is still used in many Cedar components and is required for the Cedar Sketch Toolkits to work properly.

 To Install, open REI’s Self Service application, search for, and install the following fonts:
 - Roboto